DominicBreuker/stego-toolkit/README.md

 - `XXX_check.sh <stego-file>`: runs basic screening tools and creates a report (+ possibly a directory with reports in files)
 - `XXX_brute.sh <stego-file> <wordlist>`: tries to extract a hidden message from a stego file with various tools using a wordlist (`cewl`, `john` and `crunch` are installed to generate lists - keep them small).

-The following filetypes are supported:
+The following file types are supported:
 - JPG: `check_jpg.h` and `brute_jpg.sh` (brute running `steghide`, `outguess`, `outguess-0.13`, `stegbreak`, `stegoveritas.py -bruteLSB`)
 - PNG: `check_png.h` and `brute_png.sh` (brute running `openstego` and `stegoveritas.py -bruteLSB`)